Social Work Degree and Career Guide

 Demand for child, family and school social workers should remain high because they will be needed in cases of abuse and foster care or adoption procedures.
 One limitation to demand in this area may be budget constraints in government, and funding cuts for schools and education facilities.

 Health care social workers should find ample employment as baby boomers age and families seek care for their elderly relations.

 Mental health and substance abuse social workers should also find ample opportunity as people seek treatment for mental health issues and addictions.
 Because offenders are now more frequently sent to treatment programs rather than face incarceration, social workers will play an important role in their rehabilitation.

 What is the job growth for the field?

 If you pursue a social work degree, will there be jobs available when you graduate?
 The outlook is great!
-According to the Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook, employment of social workers is expected to increase by 12 percent through 2024, which is faster than the national average for all other occupations.
+According to the Bureau of Labor Statistics’ current Occupational Outlook Handbook, employment of social workers is expected to increase by 7.4% through 2032, which is faster than the national average for all other occupations.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.